-We only collect information about participants if we have a reason to do so to facilitate the administration of the CLS Program.
+We only collect information about participants if we have a reason to do so to facilitate the administration of the CLS Program, including CLS Spark.

-Alternates, finalists, and participants of the CLS Program are required to share some personal data with us, including: contact information; education history; personal information and history; demographic information; and other information they choose to disclose to program staff or that is necessary for participant placement and any requests for disability accommodations.
+Alternates, finalists, and participants of CLS Spark are required to share some personal data with us, including: contact information; education history; personal information and history; demographic information; and other information they choose to disclose to program staff or that is necessary for participant placement and any requests for disability accommodations.